joehalloran/sql-coursework/README.md

 1 row in set (26.55 sec)
 ```

-However a BNF code describes a particular drug at particular dosage and in a particular form.
+However, a BNF code describes a particular drug at a particular dosage and in a particular form.
 This seemed too narrow, as the same drug, when prescribed in different forms and at quantities, is counted separately.

 For this reason, and after looking at the Chemical table, I decided the look at the first 9 characters of the BNF code.
 This seemed to reflect the drug genus, as opposed to exact name and dosage.
 For example: